 - 5.1.1 Dust monitoring was conducted as scheduled in the reporting month.
-Monitoring of air quality was conducted on 6 occasions in July to August 2006.
-All monitoring data are provided in Annex E. Monitoring of 24-hour TSP was conducted at GCA B1 on 25th and 31st July, 5th, 11th, 17th and 23 August 2006.
+Monitoring of air quality was conducted on 5 occasions in August to September 2006.
+All monitoring data are provided in Annex E. Monitoring of 24-hour TSP was conducted at GCA B1 on 29th August, 4th, 9th, 15th and 21st September 2006.
 The QA/QC results for laboratory testing in the reporting month were acceptable.
 The QA/QC results are summarised in Annex F. - 5.1.2 No exceedance of 24-TSP was recorded at GCA B1 in the reporting month.
-No 1-hour TSP measurement was required due to no complaint was received during this monitoring month.